mcu-tools/mcuboot/docs/release-notes.d/ecdsa-tlv-p384.md

-- Add generic ECDSA TLV, remove the ECDSA256 and ECDSA224 curve TLVs.
+- Make the ECDSA256 TLV curve agnostic and rename it to ECDSA_SIG.
-- Add P384 support to imgtool.
+- imgtool: add P384 support along with SHA384.